Signal Pilot

 D) It only works in ranging markets

 Correct!
-Harmonic Oscillator combines RSI, Stochastic, CCI, Williams %R, and MFI—when 4-5 of these agree, you have high-confidence momentum confirmation.
-Single-indicator signals are noisy; 5-indicator consensus is powerful.
+Harmonic Oscillator combines 7 momentum components—when 6-7 of these agree, you have high-confidence momentum confirmation.
+Single-indicator signals are noisy; 7-component consensus is powerful.

 Q: What was Sarah's main mistake?